 Create a checklist that includes clear expectations and an overview of the typical workday, and have your leaders follow this list when onboarding a new employee to their department or team.

 Another big piece of the puzzle is training leaders to translate the company culture for their remote team members.
-Shawe noted that creating a culture that fosters true leadership is hard enough to do when you’re in the same office, and it becomes even more difficult the more remote employees you have.
+Shawe noted that creating a culture that fosters true leadership is hard enough to do when you’re in the same office, and becomes even more difficult the more remote employees you have.

-When Sutton started FlexJobs as a remote company, she was very diligent about considering how to translate the best traditional office elements and activities to a virtual environment.
+When Sutton started FlexJobs as a remote company, she was diligent about considering how to translate the best traditional office elements and activities to a virtual environment.
 She advised reaching out to employees regularly to engage in casual conversations like those that might happen spontaneously in a physical office.

 A little recognition can go a long way in keeping employees happy and retaining top talent.